 Glass Half Full

 You pay lower taxes than other people with the same income because when you’re losing some tax benefits, you have something to lose to begin with.
 As you lose some of those tax benefits, you still get to keep a part of them.
-Income isn’t the only qualification criterion for tax benefits.
-Keeping some tax benefits makes you pay lower taxes than other people with the same income who aren’t eligible for those tax benefits for other reasons.

 It’s a classic story of a glass half full or half empty.
 Losing some tax benefits gives you an unusually high marginal tax rate, bad!
 Keeping some tax benefits lowers your taxes, good!
-Should you lament at the loss or savor the part that you keep?
+Should you lament the loss or savor the part that you keep?

 Let’s look at some real-world examples.